-With Man Ray’s DANGER/DANCER.
-L’Impossibilité (1917 – 1920), Guattari exemplifies an important feature of artistic and literary assemblages.
-On one side, the machine depicted cannot execute the movement of the Spanish dancer it is supposed to represent, and on the other, “this machine component can only be a dancer” (1973).
+Using Man Ray’s DANGER/DANCER.
+L’Impossibilité (1917 – 1920) as its visual cue, the conference refers back to Guattari’s seminal example of artistic and literary assemblages (1973).
+On one side, the machine depicted by Man Ray cannot execute the movement of the Spanish dancer it is supposed to represent, and on the other, “this machine component can only be a dancer”.
 DANCER/DANGER is a non-functioning machine as its cogwheels and pinion racks are unable to operate and, at the same time, it is an elaborated depiction of a complex gearing system, suggesting creative modes of com-possibility.

 Questions addressed may, for instance, include:

 - Which bodies, regimes of bodies, actions, or intra-actions can we identify and use in the arts?
 Which expressive acts, statements, regimes of signs, enunciations?

 - How does a logic of assemblage relate to the current aesthetico-epistemic regime?